Anxiety Therapy

 Perfectionism

-The constant need to make choices can overwhelm the mind, leading to anxiety about making the "right" decisions or fear of missing out on better opportunities.
-High self-expectations and a harsh inner critic often fuel worry, overthinking, and difficulty tolerating uncertainty.
+Our busy, high demand lives can overwhelm the mind, leading to anxiety about making "right" decisions or missing out on better opportunities.
+High self-expectations and a harsh inner critic often fuel anxiety and overthinking.
+Perfectionism can lead to burnout, self-doubt, and difficulty tolerating uncertainty.

 A man sitting against a tree in a field, enjoying the sunset, wearing a wide-brimmed hat, glasses, and a plaid shirt.